 6. Beets Can Be Eaten Raw Or Cooked

 - Wash beet greens in plenty of water and cook as you would any tender greens such as spinach.
 Saute in olive oil with a little garlic for a healthy side dish.

 - Wash and gently scrub beet roots to remove dirt.
 Early in the summer the very young beets can be eaten with the skin on, but the matured beets will need to be peeled.
 Peel before or after cooking (the skin comes off much easier after cooking).

 - Beet roots can be eaten raw as well as cooked.
-Try grating raw beets and adding to salads (good with grated raw carrots) or using as a topping on tacos, burritos, or tostadas.
+Try grating them raw and adding to salads (good with grated raw carrots) or using as a topping on tacos, burritos, or tostadas.

-- Beets are sweet and earthy and are good combined with other root vegetables such as onions, carrots, potatoes, or celery root.
+- Beets are good combined with other root vegetables such as onions, carrots, potatoes, or celery root.

 - Cooked beets (in any form) can be pureed and used to make wonderful spreads and warming winter beverages.